varigence/docs/bimlflex/metadata-editors/_incl-header-connection.md

 For connections that are configured for Cloud Computing, additional configuration options will be made available to support generating the connection as a Linked Service in Azure Data Factory (ADF).

-A new BimlFlex solution always starts with defining your connections to your data sources and targets depending on your intended data solution architecture.
+A new BimlFlex solution always starts with defining connections to your data sources and targets depending on your intended data solution architecture.
+The design work commences by importing the objects for the source connection (configurated with a `Source System` integration stage).

 Connections are created and modified using the [**Connection Editor**](xref:bimlflex-connection-editor) in the [BimlFlex App](xref:metadata-editors-overview).